-You are obliged to inform DFF if significant prerequisites for carrying out the project are no longer met.
+You are obliged to inform DFF if significant prerequisites for carrying out the project can no longer be met.

 7.1 DUTY TO INFORM ABOUT OTHER FUNDING SOURCES

 If you are awarded full or partial funding for your project from other sources, you are obliged to inform DFF within 14 days.